 In addition, around 25,000 partisans and Jews were interrogated and tortured within the camp.

 The grim prison cells and information displays at the museum provide an insight into one of the most eerily dark periods of modern European history.
 Overall, the Risiera di San Sabba offers an evocative and rewarding experience that shouldn’t be missed.

-The Risiera di San Sabba is open daily from 09:00-19:00 (last admission at 18:30).
+The Risiera di San Sabba is open daily from 09:00-19:00 (the last admission is at 18:30).
 The entrance is free.
-Invest in an audio or paper guide to get a better perspective about the place.
+Invest in an audio or paper guide to get a better perspective of the place.

 14. Take photos of the Grand Canal

 Just like Venice, Trieste has its very own Grand Canal (Canal Grande) and though it’s not as impressive as the former, it’s certainly worth visiting.